microsoft/vscode-docs/docs/extensionAPI/api-markdown.md

 Contributed scripts are loaded asynchronously and reloaded on every content change.

-The [VS Code Markdown Mermaid extension](https://github.com/mjbvz/vscode-markdown-mermaid) demonstrates using scripts to add [mermaid](http://knsv.github.io/mermaid/index.html) diagrams and flowchart support to the markdown preview.
+The [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension demonstrates using scripts to add [mermaid](http://knsv.github.io/mermaid/index.html) diagrams and flowchart support to the markdown preview.
+You can review the Mermaid extension's source code on [GitHub](https://github.com/mjbvz/vscode-markdown-mermaid).